 where $V \in \R^{K \times K}$ are the vertices of simplex enclosing the true $R$ as defined in Section \ref{def_alg_terms} and $\widehat{V}$ are their empirical analogues constructed using vertex hunting.
-Then, proceeding as in the proof of Theorem 3.2 of \cite{ke2022optimal}, we can show that with probability greater than $1-o(n^{-3})$, we have another permutation matrix $\mathsf T \in \R^{K \times K}$ such that
+Proceeding as in the proof of Theorem 4.2 of \cite{ke2022optimal}, we can show using the above bound that with probability greater than $1-o(n^{-2})$, we have a permutation matrix $T \in \R^{K \times K}$ such that